-New iPad 2017: All you need to know about Apple’s new 9.7-inch iPad
+New iPad 2017: The ultimate guide to the new 9.7-inch iPad

-In a (somewhat) surprising announcement, Apple has unveiled a new 9.7-inch iPad – the company’s first proper product launch of 2017.
+In a surprising announcement, Apple has unveiled a new 9.7-inch iPad – the company’s first proper product launch of 2017.

 Today, Apple announced a new iPad with minimal fanfare; the news came through a press release, rather than the usual launch event we’ve come to expect.
 The new iPad is effectively a sequel to 2014’s iPad Air 2, although Apple appears to have killed the ‘Air’ naming convention – no iPad Air 3, folks.